fmckenzie05/fmckenzie05/README.md

    - [Crypto price tracker](https://github.com/fmckenzie05/crypto_price_ticker)
 - 🌱 I’m currently learning how to build things,and learn more things web.
 (The Odin Project & CTF's) Starting Masters in winter of 2023
 - 👯 I’m looking to collaborate on anything
-- 🤔 I’m looking for help with anything and everyting, especially translation to any project from english-to spanish
+- 🤔 I’m looking to contribute on any project, from: (english-to-spanish/ spanish-to-english).
-- 💬 Ask me about anything life and tech and cooking
+- 💬 Ask me about anything life, tech and cooking
 - 📫 How to reach me:
    - (fernando.a.mckenzie@live.com)
    - (mckenziegoodenferna@cityuniversity.edu)